maxchehab/phelia/README.md

 ## Surface Components

-A surface are anywhere an app can express itself through communication or interaction.
+A surface is anywhere an app can express itself through communication or interaction.
 Each registered components should return a surface component.

 ### Message